 When investing in additional properties, there is a 3% surcharge to pay in stamp duty compared to standard home movers, or first time buyers.
 This applies to both personally owned and limited company purchases.

 The table below details the standard Stamp Duty rates for buy-to-let purchases.
-These rates will be reintroduced after 30th September 2021, following the Chancellors’ SDLT relief extension.

 |Portion of property price (England and NI)||Buy-to-let stamp duty rate|